Volunteering with Elephants in Thailand

 - Volunteering with Elephants in Thailand

 What many tourists do not realize, is in order to ride an elephant, there is a brutal process the elephant must undergo before the elephant can be “broke”.
 Many times, they are chained, kept in extremely poor living conditions, separated from each other and physically beaten with bullhooks.

 Choosing an Ethical Company

 At Elephant Jungle Sanctuary, the elephants were rescued or purchased from companies/people who are mistreating the elephants.
-There are definitely other ethical companies to choose from (wanted to throw that out there!)
-Just make sure to double triple check your research to make sure you are not paying a company that is hurting these beautiful animals.
+There are definitely other ethical companies to choose from, just make sure to triple-check your research to make sure you are not paying a company that is hurting these beautiful animals.

 We made our way down the hill and across this bridge made of some tree trucks to an extremely friendly staff.
 We all changed into traditional Karen clothing and started orientation.
 They covered the do’s and don’ts and lots of other informative info on the elephants.
-I think this is so important since we were about to be surrounded 5-ton elephants!
+I think this is so important since we were about to be surrounded by 5-tons elephants!

 On the property, the elephants ranged from babies to elephants over 50 years old!
 As I peeled the banana, his truck was already wrapped around my arm!
 My heart melting was an understatement.
 The weirdest but yet coolest feeling in the world!
-The texture was rough and prickly and a little moist…. but come on, an elephant is eating bananas from your hand!
+The texture was rough, prickly, and a little moist…. but come on, an elephant is eating bananas from your hand!

 Throughout the feeding, two staff members went around taking photos of us with DSLR cameras.
-Later it would all be uploaded in the Facebook group for us to save!
+Later it would all be uploaded to the Facebook group for us to save!
 This little gesture gave us more time to just interact with the elephants without worrying about taking photos!